vaimo/composer-patches/README.md

 }
 ```

 _This is basically the bare minimum to get your patch to apply.
-The rest of this README deals with extra levels of complexity that can be introduced to patch definition when a need arises: patch sequencing, verison branching, bundled patches, locked path strip level and so on..._
+The rest of this README deals with
+extra levels of complexity that can be introduced to patch definition when a need arises: patch
+sequencing, version branching, bundled patches, locked path strip level and so on..._

 ## Quick start: patch list definition

 Same format is used for both project (root level scope) patches and for package patches.
-Paths are relative
+Paths are
-to the owner of the composer.json that introduces a certain file path.
+relative to the owner of the composer.json that introduces a certain file path.

 ```json
 {